and-rewsmith/iotedge/doc/test-dashboard.md

 ### Frontend Presentation

 We used azure monitor workbooks (preview) in the past to visualize iotedge metrics information.
 We could use the same solution here for the test dashboard, however there are significant downsides to this approach.
 While workbooks provides a first-party solution, I found the editing experience to be quite difficult.
 Additionally there are features that would be great to have for our test dashboard that are not fully fleshed out in workbooks.
-Specifically, support is lacking for drill-down workbooks (clickable workbook element opens another workbook) and the dashboard presentation is clunky with a max refresh rate of 30 minutes.
+Specifically, support is lacking for drill-down workbooks (clickable workbook element opens another workbook) and the dashboard presentation is clunky with a min refresh rate of 30 minutes.

 Grafana is one of the most commonly used tool for dev ops dashboards.
 This tool allows a developer to bootstrap a web server hosting a query-backed, panel based GUI customizable interface, which conveniently has integrations with Azure Monitor (needed for connectivity / stress / longhaul results stored in log analytics).
 Grafana is quite a bit more developed than workbooks which will help to accelerate the development rate and create a polished product with minimal effort.
 It also positions ourself in the future to migrate our metrics over to Grafana as well, if we want to do that.
 The biggest detriment to this approach is that Grafana is not a first-party solution, but I think that this is largely mitigated by the fact that the test dashboard won't be customer facing.
 Another potential detriment is the lack of flexibility